ahmedkato/give/README.md

 ## About

-Give is used by Non-Profits to take donations using Stripe.
+Give is used by non-profits to take donations using Stripe.
 Which includes Credit/Debit Cards, ACH.

 ## Problems addressed

 Non-profits want to allow anyone to give with or without an account.
 However, we also want to give them credit for doing so.
 This is a problem.
 How do we track givers while letting them give without an account?
-The answer is; we do all the hard work.
+The answer is;
+ we do all the hard work.
 First, we will end up with a lot of customers in Stripe since each time a person gives without logging in we can't know if they've given before.
 Second, we want to do our best to make sure we don't have duplicates in our CMS, so we search backwards and forwards to see if we can find them there.

 If we think this is a new person, we insert them into the CMS as a new person and send off an email to the support admin letting them know we just inserted a new person.
 Chances are we'll end up with newly inserted people who really shouldn't be new people at all.
-Users misspell things, they change their address and phone numbers and sometimes give under shortened version of their names.
-(and these are just a few reasons we'll still get duplicates)
+Users misspell things, they change their address and phone numbers and sometimes give under shortened version of their names. (and these are just a few reasons we'll still get duplicates)

 ## Setup

 Once you have this repo cloned you'll want to setup a settings.json file.
-This is where your Donor Tools and Stripe settings go (you can use the example below to get started) as well as your organization's domain name and other settings.
+This is where your Donor Tools and Stripe```` settings go (you can use the [example](/#settings) below to get started) as well as your organization's domain name and other settings.

 Before running this app edit the server/fixtures.js file and change the email